juanm-0/Shared-Recipe-Application/README.md

 - Login and register are not rate-limited.
 A production deployment would add DRF throttling (`AnonRateThrottle`) to both endpoints to handle any brute-force/credential-stuffing attempts
 - `get_or_create_ci` (tag/ingredient resolution on recipe create/update) issues one SELECT, plus a possible INSERT, per submitted name.
 Fine for a single recipe's ingredient list typed by hand through the API, but could be a concern for recipes with a lot of ingredients.
 The fix is the standard bulk get-or-create/upsert pattern: one query to fetch existing matches (`annotate(Lower("name"))` + `filter(__in=...)`), then `bulk_create(..., ignore_conflicts=True)` for whatever's missing to reduce to 2-3 queries total regardless of row count, instead of up to 2N.
 A true single-query Postgres upsert (`INSERT ...
 ON CONFLICT ...
 RETURNING`) is also possible via the third-party `django-postgres-extra` package's `on_conflict()`, but Django core's `bulk_create` + a follow-up lookup covers this without adding a dependency.
 - Editing or removing individual shopping-list items, and checking items off (`ShoppingListItem.is_checked` exists on the model but isn't exposed via the API).
 Editing, removing, and checking off were deferred to get full coverage of the stated requirements first
+- Catalog search for Tags/Ingredients is currently search-with-limit and not pagination.
+This should be revisited if the list grows much larger past the seed set
+- CRUD API + frontend UI for Tags and Ingredients.
+Currently managed through Django Admin, but could be worthwhile for Admins or Users with permissions to access this feature for future iterations